-The Coble Ranch vineyard, located a couple miles from our tasting room, flanks the California Coastal Range adjacent to nearby Napa and Solano counties.
-Through the characteristics of the land, similar terroir to the hotter and dryer climate of the Mediterranean, we produce fine red and white wines such as Petite Sirah, Tempranillo, Zinfandel, Barbera, Malbec, Durif, Albarino, Verdejo, and Sauvignon Blanc, to name a few.
+The Coble Ranch vineyard, located a couple miles from our tasting room, flanks the California Coastal Range adjacent to nearby Napa and Solano counties, in Winters Highlands AVA.
+Through the characteristics of the land, which is similar terroir to the warmer and dryer climate of the Mediterranean, fine red and white wines including Barbera, Malbec, Petite Sirah, Syrah, Tempranillo, Zinfandel, Albariño, Sauvignon Blanc, and Verdejo are produced.

 Never before cultivated, the rocky hillsides of the Coble Ranch were grazing land for sheep and champion rams for years.
 The eastern facing slopes have well-draining soils and the proximity to the gap provides a natural, cooling breeze to an otherwise warm climate, making the Coble Ranch an ideal location for our chosen grape varieties.

 Berryessa Gap’s award winning wines bring regional winemaking distinction to the historic agricultural legacy of Yolo County.

 Our commitment to caring for our land remains deep at Berryessa Gap Vineyards.
 Thanks to a new groundbreaking technology developed at UC Davis, we are continuing to make strides towards sustainable water conservation.
 Watch owner Dan Martinez discuss this exciting new step toward sustainability at the Coble Ranch vineyard - and farmers all over the state of California and beyond - below.

 Read the article on Fox 40 news, here >>